Abu al-Darda: Legacy

 According to the historian Steven Judd, "for nearly a century, Abu al-Darda and his students dominated the office of qadi in Damascus".
-His student and chosen successor, Fadala ibn Ubayd al-Ansari, served until his death in 673.
+His student and chosen successor, Fadala ibn Ubayd, served until his death in 673.
 All the qadis of Damascus during Umayyad rule (661–750), at least until the 740s, were either students of Abu al-Darda, or were taught by Abu al-Darda's students.
-His son, Bilal, was the qadi in 679–684, while two other students, Abu Idris al-Khawlani and Numayr ibn Aws al-Ash'ari, respectively served in the same office in 684–699 and post-718–.
-Toward the end of the Umayyad period, Abu al-Darda's influence became less direct; his student, Sa'id ibn al-Musayyab, instructed the pro-Umayyad scholars Ibn Shihab al-Zuhri and Makhul al-Shami, both of whom, in turn, were teachers of later Syrian scholars al-Awza'i and Yazid ibn Abd al-Rahman.
+His son, Bilal, was the qadi between 679 and 684, while two other students, Abu Idris al-Khawlani and Numayr ibn Aws al-Ash'ari, served in the same office from 684 to 699 and from c.
+718 to c.
+738, respectively.
+Towards the end of the Umayyad period, Abu al-Darda's influence became less direct; his student, Sa'id ibn al-Musayyib, instructed the pro-Umayyad scholars Ibn Shihab al-Zuhri and Makhul al-Shami, both of whom, in turn, were teachers of later Syrian scholars al-Awza'i and Yazid ibn Abd al-Rahman.